Chart Color Schemes

 Seven Hills has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 38 projects that could affect the region.
-Notable initiatives include Northcott Estate Renewal in Lalor Park, Seven Hills Community Hub at Betty Malthus Library, planning for Seven Hills Town Centre, and upgrades to Toongabbie Bridge and Wentworth Avenue.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 38 projects that could affect this region.
+Notable ones include Northcott Estate Renewal at Lalor Park, Seven Hills Community Hub at Betty Malthus Library, planning for Seven Hills Town Centre, and upgrades to Toongabbie Bridge and Wentworth Avenue.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.